hzdg/reactdi/README.md

 `props.greeting` from the injector in `Grandparent`.

 Sometimes, though, you may not want properties to be be passed down the hierarchy forever.
-In those cases, you can create isolated injectors:
+In those cases, you can create root injectors:

 ```javascript
 var Grandparent = React.createClass({